Home

 General Reuse and Recycling Information

-How and Where to Recycle in Alameda County, San Francisco, Marin County, San Mateo County, Santa Clara County, Contra Costa County, Sonoma County.
+How and Where to Recycle in San Mateo County, Santa Clara County, Contra Costa County, Sonoma County, and other counties.

 Earth 911 is a great source of recycling information.
 At this website, you choose from a list the item you want to recycle and type in your zip code, and it will let you know all the nearby places to recycle it.